 For shorelines without erosion rate data (ocean, estuarine, or developed areas), a simple coastal proximity buffer is applied.
 The coastal proximity buffer distance applied is 35 meters, which can accommodate an erosion rate up to 1m/year, and can account for the fact that infrastructure close to the shoreline is highly likely to experience a range of coastal hazards, including erosion, within the 35 year (2050) timeframe for this analysis.
-Proximity buffers were used for the shorelines of NAMA, as the shoreline is within an urban area and most portions are engineered (i.e., a seawall/bulkhead).
+The standard proximity buffers were used for the shoreline of WAPA.
 Shoreline digitizing was done using the ESRI streaming world imagery layer at a scale of 1:2500.